How to Write a Standout Value Proposition (Plus Examples)

 Take Buck Mason for example.

-When you search got “Buck Mason”, results for each of their product categories appears.
+When you search for “Buck Mason”, results for each of their product categories appears.
 Notice that many of the listed page descriptions are also value propositions.
 Buck Mason uses value propositions to describe the key benefit of each product category.

 When writing the content for your product category pages, ask yourself what that product category’s promise is to consumers and clearly communicate that value.